eliotp3734/sep10-freedom-project/blog/entry02.md

 ### EDP
 I am currently on the second step of the Engineering design process where I do background research.
 All of the research I did today without even knowing it was helping contribute to my website and issue at hand because I am finding how other people use the technology and I am finding a way to make it better.
 The next step for me is to Specify the requirements which means to find what is important that can be improved upon.

+### Skills

+#### Googling
+One important skill I have improved upon is googling because by doing reasearch I was able to find information to improve my knowlage of my topic.
+With millions of results popping up when I search the skill of googling helps out because I am able to skim through and find information good for me.
+When I was reaseaching I had a result that was not exactly what I needed but I was able to refrase what I said and I found much better answers.